 Questions and Help

-For contacting the NCSU CIM Admin Team, send email to firstname.lastname@example.org and the Undergraduate or Graduate Curriculum Office will respond.
+To contact the NCSU CIM Admin Team, send an email to firstname.lastname@example.org for Undergraduate or email@example.com for Graduate.
 College Liaisons help facilitate the courses and curriculum process in your college and should be notified of issues related CIM in your department: